Combined Learning of Linear Parameter-Varying Models and Robust Control Invariant Sets

 Let us first consider the following model

 of~\eqref{eq:underlying_nonlinear}, where $x \in \R^{n_x}$ is the state of the model.
-The learning problem can be addressed by solving the optimization problem
+The learning problem is usually addressed by solving the optimization problem

-where $(u_t,y_t)\in\mathcal{D}$.
-While the solution to Problem~\eqref{eq:pure_sysID} might render subsequent model-based controller synthesis feasible, this is not guaranteed.
+where $(u_t,y_t)\in\mathcal{D}$, possibly under $\ell_2$-regularization on the coefficients parameterizing $f$ and $g$.
+While the solution to Problem~\eqref{eq:pure_sysID} might render the subsequent model-based controller synthesis feasible, this is not guaranteed.
 To ameliorate this, we introduce a \textit{control-oriented regularization} into Problem~\eqref{eq:pure_sysID}.
 This regularization is based on the observation that the output of~\eqref{eq:conceptual_model} may not exactly match the output of~\eqref{eq:underlying_nonlinear}, such that a controller synthesized using~\eqref{eq:conceptual_model} may lack \textit{robustness} against the model mismatch, potentially leading to constraint violation.
 We address this using the state observer model

-where $\zeta$ is the observer function, and $w \in \R^{n_y}$ is the output discrepancy defined as $w:=y-g(z).$ The following result characterizes an uncertain model based on~\eqref{eq:conceptual_observer} that captures the modeling error in~\eqref{eq:conceptual_model}. \begin{proposition} Suppose that the behaviour of system~\eqref{eq:underlying_nonlinear} can equivalently be described by the model
+where $\zeta$ is the observer function, and $w \in \R^{n_y}$ is the output discrepancy defined as $w:=y-g(z).$ { We will now characterize an uncertain model using \eqref{eq:conceptual_observer} that captures the modeling error in~\eqref{eq:conceptual_model} based on the following assumption. \begin{assumption} The behaviour of system~\eqref{eq:underlying_nonlinear} can equivalently be described by the model